JagritiBihagra/Synergizing-Success-Improving-Operational-Efficiency-and-Employee-Engagement/README.md

 This project is part of a SQL capstone focused on addressing key operational inefficiencies and employee engagement strategies within a multi-departmental business.
 It utilizes SQL queries and database objects to extract insights related to employee performance, product sales, inventory, and more.

 ## Problem Statement

-Enhancing Operational Efficiency and Growth Strategies in a Multi-Departmental Business
+Enhancing Operational Efficiency and Growth Strategies in a Multi-Departmental Business Context.
-Context:

 ● Business operations involve a complex interaction between departments, products, suppliers, and employees, where each element contributes to overall performance.
 Challenges such as managing inventory levels,